GeorgeHahn/Avalon/README.md

   See LICENSE and COPYING files for terms and warranty disclaimer.

-  See RELEASE notes for known problems, and issues.
+  See RELEASE NOTES for known problems, and issues.

 SUMMARY: